urjaacharya/picturesque/README.md

 # picturesque

-picturesque is a tool that creates favicons of the sizes you specify and generates HTML script (goes in `head` eventually) with the favicon declarations along with the site webmanifest file.
+picturesque is a favicon generator meant to be used with static website generator(for eg. Hugo).
+It generates favicons of specified sizes and generates HTML script (goes in `head` eventually) with the favicon declarations along with the site webmanifest file.

-## Executables:

-The binary files for *nix and Windows system are in `bin` folder.

 ## Build from source